-Just like any animal, fish also needs oxygen to breathe and releases carbon dioxide.
-Hence, your aquarium water needs a specific amount of dissolved oxygen to let the tank inhabitants a healthy life.
+Just like any animal, fish also needs oxygen to breathe and release carbon dioxide.
+Hence, your aquarium water needs a specific amount of dissolved oxygen to let the tank inhabitants have a healthy life.
 A low oxygen level means your fish tank is in danger, and you have to oxygenate it quickly.
 Oxygen enters the aquarium water via gas exchange in 2 ways:

 - Surface agitation